mitchharpur/openshift-console-debugging/docs/debugging/debugging-go-from-the-terminal.md

 Other interactions with the debugger are outlined [here](https://github.com/go-delve/delve/blob/master/Documentation/cli/README.md) .

 In this **interactive mode** , direct interaction with the debugger is enabled.

+### Headless mode
-However, when the debugger runs in **headless mode**, then it functions more like a server that can receive debugger commands.
+When the debugger is launched in **headless mode**, then it functions more like a server that can receive debugger commands.

 In this **headless mode**, the debugger exposes a debugging api that can be accessed using a **debugger client**.
 A debugger client sends commands to the debugger to control the debugging session.
 VS Code can function as a debugger client.
 In order to do this it is necessary to [install the go extensions for VS Code](https://marketplace.visualstudio.com/items?itemName=golang.Go).
 This extension automatically launches the delve debugger in headless mode and [connects to the api](https://github.com/go-delve/delve/tree/master/Documentation/api), providing a great debugger-client experience.
 [JetBrains Goland can do the same](https://www.jetbrains.com/help/go/debugging-code.html).